aws-samples/sagemaker-run-notebook/QuickStart.md

 #### In a SageMaker Notebook instance

-1. Upload the installation package, sagemaker_run_notebook-0.14.0.tar.gz, from the [latest release][release] to a location of your choosing in S3.
-2. On the AWS SageMaker console, go to Lifecycle Configuration.
+1. On the AWS SageMaker console, go to Lifecycle Configuration.
 Create a new lifecycle configuration and add the `start.sh` script (available on [GitHub][start.sh]) to the start action.
-Edit the S3 location to where you uploaded the installation tar file.
+(The easiest way is just to copy and paste from GitHub to the AWS console.)
-3. Start or restart your notebook instance after setting the lifecycle configuration to point at your newly created lifecycle configuration.
+2. Start or restart your notebook instance after setting the lifecycle configuration to point at your newly created lifecycle configuration.

 [start.sh]: https://github.com/aws-samples/sagemaker-run-notebook/blob/master/scripts/lifecycle-config/start.sh